shuimuzy/autogeneral-api/README.md

 # Auto & General test API

-This project is to implement CRUD API with technologies like Spring Boot, Spring Data JPA, MySQL, JUnit, etc.
+This application is to implement CRUD API with technologies like Spring Boot, Spring Data JPA, MySQL, JUnit, etc.

 ## Requirements
 Java - 1.8.x